MatteoDarienzo/BaySMEV/README.md

 - thr_leftcens --> [real] threshold percentile for the left censoring approach (e.g., 0.9 to censor 90% of data).

-- priors --> [list of array] list of priors for smev the parameters (shape and scale) one list for each defined duration.
+- priors --> [list of list] list of priors for smev the parameters (shape and scale) one list for each defined duration.
-         ex:
+         Ex:

-         #1h
+         #1h:
          priors[[1]]=list()
          priors[[1]]$shape_intercept =list("lognormal",log(0.7),0.4,0.7)
          priors[[1]]$shape_slope     =list("normal", 0,0.05,0)